DataHurdler/Econ-ML/Multi-Arm Bandits/article-1.md

 Number of times each bandit was played: [50141, 12596, 12385, 12443, 12435]
 ```

 In the above run, the best bandit was NOT the one that got chosen the most.
-The second best bandit, with win probability of 0.65, was picked about half of the time, as dictated by the value of `epsilon`.
-This is due to the bandit with a 0.65 win rate did exceptional well among the first 50 visitors, and since it is close enough to the win rate of the best version, random jumps to the version with a 0.75 win rate were not enough to "flip" the results.
+The second best bandit, with a 0.65 win rate, was picked about half of the time, as dictated by the value of `epsilon`.
+This is due to the bandit with a 0.65 win rate did exceptional well among the first 50 visitors.
+Since since it is close enough to the win rate of the best version, random jumps to the version with a 0.75 win rate were not enough to "flip" the results.

-Also note that the empirical probabilities are not guaranteed to converge to the true probabilities except for the "chosen" one, in this case, the third bandit with a win rate of .65.
+Also note that the observed probabilities have not converged to the true probabilities except for the "chosen" one after 100,000 visitors.
+However, if the number of visitors approaches infinity, which means the number of times that each version was picked also approaches infinity, all win rates will converge to their true values.

 We can visualize the outcome with the following code: